manilabay/agile-architecture/README.md

 # agile-architecture

-Now, when Architecture is consolidating as a discipline, sorry, I want introduce another new baby concept, Agile Architecture.
+Now, when Architecture is consolidating as an IT and Biz discipline, sorry, I want introduce another new baby concept, Agile Architecture.
 I thought about it with my previous architecture roles and now I will offer an approached solution to help Architect teams.

 In my view the common sense transition from Architecture to Agile Architecture is:
 * A collaboration job